Grant Program for Dependents of Police or Fire Officers

 Depending on the college, students may be responsible for payment until program funds are received.
 Qualified applicants who are awaiting receipt of funds from this program should contact the Financial Aid Office or Business Office to determine the college's policy.

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-The application for the 2013-14 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
-Use the 2013-14 application to apply for the spring 2014 and summer 2014 terms.
-Complete applications received by ISAC after the deadline dates (see How to Apply, above) will be processed only for subsequent terms, with June 15, 2014 as the final date of acceptance for the summer term.
+The application for the 2016-17 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
+Use the 2016-17 application to apply for the fall 2016, spring 2017, and summer 2017 terms.
+Complete applications received by ISAC after the deadline dates (see How to Apply, above) will be processed only for subsequent terms, with June 15, 2017 as the final date of acceptance for the summer term.